 PNWU provides mental health services via two primary options.
 First is the Student Assistance Program (SAP).
-The SAP provides the student, spouse or domestic partner, and dependent members of the student's family with an opportunity to confidentially discuss problems and concerns that may be affecting their lives.
+The SAP provides the student and any members of the student's household with an opportunity to confidentially discuss problems and concerns that may be affecting their lives.
 Within this confidential program, students are given appropriate resources designed to help with specific problems.
+The SAP provides behavioral health services as well as referrals for local resources such as child care providers or utility payment assistance programs, and brief financial and legal consultations.
 This care is available for all students both on campus and away at clinical courses.
-SAP services are available at no cost to the student or the student's dependents.
+SAP services are available at no cost to the student or members of the student's household.

-Second, PNWU contracts with local therapists to provide services around students' schedules.
-These licensed psychologists, social workers, and mental health counselors are available for short-term care, and are available only to PNWU students, not to their dependents.
+Second, PNWU contracts with local therapists to provide behavioral health services.
+These licensed psychologists, social workers, and mental health counselors are available for short-term care, and are available only to PNWU students, not to members of students' households.

-The student may be subject to psychiatric, psychological, substance use disorder, or medical assessment and/or evaluation and/or treatment to ensure fitness for duty as the University sees fit.
+The student may be subject to psychiatric, psychological, substance use disorder, or medical assessment and/or evaluation and/or treatment to ensure fitness for duty at the University's discretion.
 Any student need for psychiatric, psychological, or medical assessment and/or treatment whether voluntary or due to a recommendation or requirement by the Student Progress Committee, or any other PNWU official will be at the sole expense of the student.